XuanQuangPham91/FEniCS-RBniCS-examples/README.md

  * arch-linux2-gnu-c-debug: double check if exist this folder in petsc folder
 	 * It can be  arch-linux-c-debug
  * gaumap: this is ubuntu username, you can change to your personal username
- * ```make all check``` in this case will show error.
-Because it cannot find the installed folder in root.
-Just ignore this warning.

 3. Install **mpi** and **pip3**